The Meson Protocol

 n(n-1)pools are involved.

 Meson smart contracts are implementations of the Meson protocol and can be written in any language, including Solidity, Rust, C++, etc. This means that the Meson protocol not only supports various EVM-compatible public chains but also non-EVM public chains and layer-2 networks.
-When supporting a new public chain, implementation and deployment of the Meson smart contract on that chain will automatically enable stablecoin swaps between the new chain and all previous chains.
+When supporting a new public chain, implementation and deployment of the Meson smart contract on that chain will automatically enable token swaps between the new chain and all previous chains.
 As the number of public chains grows, the workload of Meson to support multiple chains grows linearly, compared to the quadratic difficulty growth of connecting multiple chains with cross-chain bridges.

 To summarize, the Meson protocol for cross-chain swaps has several advantages.